xn1cklas/tokenlens/packages/tokenlens/README.md

-ai-meta
+tokenlens
 ========

 Typed model metadata and context/cost utilities for AI apps.

-Stop copying model IDs, context sizes, and prices into your app. ai-meta gives you a single, strongly-typed registry plus tiny helpers to answer: “Does this fit?” and “What will it cost?”
+Stop copying model IDs, context sizes, and prices into your app. tokenlens gives you a single, strongly-typed registry plus tiny helpers to answer: “Does this fit?” and “What will it cost?”

 Highlights
 - Canonical registry across providers and gateways (with aliases and short ids).